Rayyan-Mudassar/Cloud-Labs-portifolio/Static-website-Storage/readme.md

 In my storage account i created in previous step, i enabled the static website option to makw it able to host a static website, when i enabled this option, it automatically created a container named $web.
 This will allow my Storage account to serve HTML files.
 Screenshot is attached named EnableStaticWeb.
 ## 4. Uploaded Website Files
 In this step, i uploaded my static website files, as i am a begineer not an expert so my static website file is also very simple, screenshot is attached named index-error.
+## 5. Storage Account Versioning
+In this step i went in Data protection and enabled soft delete for blobs and containers and also blob versioning, I did to prevent the loss of data from accidental deletion and disastor recovery. screenshot is attached named DATA protection.